 Wearing the Triple Goddess symbol can be a powerful reminder throughout your day to your connection to the divine feminine and all it represents.
 Personally, I enjoy wearing the symbol for its the reminder of the constant flow of life, birth, death, rebirth.
 Using the symbol on your altar or in a sacred space can help call in this same energy.

+Learn more about working with the energy of each moon phase in The Ritual Deck.
 If you’re looking for a wearable reminder of the Triple Goddess, you can check out our handcrafted Triple Goddess line here.

 Cassie Uhl is the founder and owner of Zenned Out, a jewelry company that handcrafts jewelry with meaning and provides a community that inspires a mindful and spiritual lifestyle.
 Cassie grew up with a open minded, astrology obsessed grandmother and a father that would take her and her sister star gazing in the wee hours of the night.
 These experiences shaped Cassie and Zenned Out into what they are today by bringing spirituality and astrology into the forefront.
 Cassie hopes to give spiritual souls a place to feel at home on the Zenned Out blog and offers handcrafted jewelry with meaningful symbols, powerful gemstones, and mindful quotes to enable people to wear jewelry that aligns with their souls purpose.